Analyze images in Azure AI Foundry portal

 In this task, you use the Object detection feature of Image Analysis.
 Object detection detects and extracts bounding boxes based on thousands of recognizable objects and living beings.

-Return to the Vision + Document page of Azure AI Foundry, then select the Image tab, and select the Common object detection tile.
+1. Return to the Vision + Document page by selecting the back arrow at the top of the page.
+Then on the Image tab, select the Common object detection tile.

 Clean up